AndyQ/Transcribe/README.md

 ## Requirements
 Note - this has been developed and tested on an M1 Mac.
-It should work on other systems but your mileage may vary (and I can't provide any support for these).
+It should work on other systems but your mileage may vary.

 Python 3.8 - other versions may also work ffmpeg (https://ffmpeg.org/download.html) - Required to convert to 16bit mono audio